 Questions on What to Pack?
 Ask Sense of Adventure.

-Every Sense of Adventure guest receives a detailed pre-departure packing briefing specific to their itinerary, season, and camps.
+Every Sense of Adventure guest receives a detailed pre-departure briefing on Kenya Safari packing list specific to their itinerary, season, and camps.
 Contact us to book your safari.

 The Complete Kenya Safari Packing List